cbg-ethz/PYggdrasil/docs/tutorial/singleMCMC.md

 ## 4) Run the Markov Monte Carlo Chain

 The below cell runs a single MCMC chain.
-We initialize ti with the initial tree from before.
+We initialize it with the initial tree from before.
 We configure the move probabilities and error rates and run the MCMC chain for 100 iterations.
-The sampels are saved to disk and loaded back into memory as chains may be very long.
+The samples are saved to disk and loaded back into memory as chains may be very long.

 ``` python
 ## Run MCMC